 Now, many workplaces have evolved past the whole shirt-and-tie look.
 While it is undoubtedly a classic no-fail outfit, it’s also an extremely basic ensemble that can make you look like a drab, corporate drone if worn too often.
 How do you express yourself or look sharp while keeping a professional look for the office?
 Here are a few tips:

-- Make things a bit more laid back with your usual clothes.
 If you’re still in the process of building your wardrobe, you can still be creative with what you currently have.
 Roll up your long-sleeved shirts so you look (and feel) less stifled.
 Skip wearing your ties on some days if you’ve always worn a tie.
 These small changes can make you feel more comfortable with yourself.
 Remember to stay within the dress code, of course.
 No one can fault you for trying something different if you’re not breaking any rules.

 You can also try shirts with subtle patterns like pinstripes, gingham, and more.
 A different-looking shirt can make a huge statement, especially if the rest of your outfit is understated.

-- Get pants that fit.
 Work pants are often something that too many men overlook.
 Most of the time, many men settle for work slacks that are too loose and baggy or too tight and stifling.
 A flattering pair of work pants should make your legs look less awkward and should complement the shape of your butt, regardless of your body type.

 When in doubt, you can always go to a tailor to have the right pair of pants custom-made for you.
 It’s a worthwhile investment that can even help save you money over time.
 You’ll feel a lot more comfortable and confident wearing a pair of well-fitting pants, too.

-- Be strategic with your accessories.
 The right pair of shoes or accents can elevate any simple or plain-looking work outfit.
 Even if you’re at an important meeting or a formal event where the dress code is a lot stricter, you can still spice things up with the shoes that you wear or by adding a tie clip or a nice watch to your getup.
 Not only will you look classier, but you can also make a statement with an accessory or two.

-Of course, in addition to adapting a few or all of these tricks to revamp your work outfits, practice proper grooming.
+Of course, in addition to adopting a few or all of these tricks to revamp your work outfits, practice proper grooming.
 Keep your hair neat or decently styled, trim your facial hair if you have any, wear deodorant (and cologne, if you’d like), and make sure your fingernails are short and clean.
 No amount of sharp dressing can conceal a lack of attention to one’s personal hygiene.

-There is nothing shallow about putting your best foot forward and taking care of yourself when it comes to work.
+There is nothing shallow about putting your best foot forward and taking care of yourself when it comes to working.
 After all, making a good impression requires confidence and poise.
 Liking what you wear to work is a step in the right direction for that.